nferrante93/ESP32_MAX30102/README.md

 max30102_interrupt_handler(&max30102);

 ```
+The second possibility is to use the Semaphore for notify the Getbpm task when the interrupts happens and use also a led that wil blink when the interrupts is triggered.

 ## SpO2
 This is implemented in the c max30102_update function.
 The basic equations are discussed in detail in the [MAX30102 Application Node](https://pdfserv.maximintegrated.com/en/an/AN6409.pdf).
 ![alt text](https://github.com/nferrante93/esp32-max30102/blob/main/images/max30102SpO2.bmp)

+A possible implementations of the conversion from the raw data to SpO2 values is shown below.
 ```
 float ratio_rms = log( sqrt( this->red_ac_sq_sum /
                                      (float)this->samples_recorded ) ) /